-We do not need to conduct ANS and public financial management assessments if Australia is providing finance to a partner government through other development partners that have done their own assessments, as long as DFAT judges their assessments to be adequate.
-Public financial management staff in DRM can help with evaluating these assessments.
+We do not need to conduct ANS and sector-level assessments of public financial management if Australia is providing finance to a partner government through other development partners that have done their own assessments, as long as DFAT judges their assessments to be adequate.
+DRM can help with evaluating these assessments.